Bill Mantlo: Comics

 Mantlo began writing The Incredible Hulk with issue #245 (March 1980).
 His five-year run on the series was noted for his depiction of the Hulk as highly emotional and humanized, rather than bestial and savage.
 Among the adversaries he created for the series were the U-Foes and the Soviet Super-Soldiers.
 Summarizing his early years with the Hulk, Mantlo remarked, "I did retreads of old Hulk stories to try and find a new direction, and just kept doing more and more repetition of what had already happened.
 Then [editor] Al Milgrom said, 'Well, don't accept this.
 If you want to make changes, make them.
 Take some risks.'
 That's when we decided to give Hulk Bruce Banner's intelligence.
 From that point on I felt as if I had finally had a direction and control over the character.
 So I guess I took a year and half or maybe two years to get to the point."

+In 1983, Marvel released The Incredible Hulk #286, entitled "Hero", written by Mantlo.
+Three issues later, Marvel announced that Mantlo had adapted "Hero" from "Soldier", an episode of The Outer Limits by Harlan Ellison, but that they had forgotten to credit Ellison until this was pointed out by readers.
+In actuality, then-Editor-in-Chief Jim Shooter signed off on the story, not having seen the Outer Limits episode it was based on and not realizing Mantlo copied it.
+The day the issue went on sale, Shooter was contacted by an angry Ellison, who calmed down after Shooter admitted the error.
+Although he could have claimed hundreds of thousands of dollars in damages, Ellison requested only the same payment Mantlo had received for the story, proper credit as writer, and a lifetime subscription to everything Marvel published.

 Mantlo and artist Ed Hannigan co-created the superhero pair Cloak and Dagger in The Spectacular Spider-Man #64 (March 1982).
 Mantlo, Gruenwald, and Grant reunited to co-write Marvel Super Hero Contest of Champions, the first limited series published by Marvel Comics.
 Other work by Mantlo includes runs as the regular writer on Iron Man and Alpha Flight.